limelightgenius/EXCEL-DASHBOARD-PROJECT/README.md

 # EXCEL-DASHBOARD-PROJECT
-IN this project oi performed some analysis on a sales data visualising with excel and drawing actionable insight.
+In this project, i performed some analysis on a sales data visualising with excel and drawing actionable insight.